munishk686/socialDiarySystem/README.md

 Database: MySQL

+🚀 How to Run

+1. Clone the repo

 git clone https://github.com/munishk686/socialDiarySystem

-Set up a local server (e.g., XAMPP)
+2. Set up a local server (e.g., XAMPP)

-Import the diary.sql file into your MySQL
+3. Import the diary.sql file into your MySQL

-Place the files inside your server directory (e.g., htdocs)
+4. Place the files inside your server directory (e.g., htdocs)

-Open the app in your browser
+5. Open the app in your browser

 http://localhost/socialDiarySystem

-# Author
+# 🙌 Author

 Munish Kumar